Emma Mulvaney-Stanak

-Emma Mulvaney-Stanak is an American politician who serves in the Vermont House of Representatives from the Chittenden-6-2 district as a member of the Vermont Progressive Party.
-Prior to her tenure in the state house she served on the city council in Burlington, Vermont, and as chair of the Vermont Progressive Party.
+Emma Mulvaney-Stanak (born 1980 or 1981) is an American politician who has served as the mayor of Burlington, Vermont since 2024.
+A member of the Vermont Progressive Party, she was a member of the Burlington city council from 2009 and 2010 to 2012, and the Vermont House of Representatives from 2021 to 2024.

 Mulvaney-Stanak was educated at Smith College.
-She became involved in politics when she served as director of the Vermont Living Wage Campaign and as field director for Scudder Parker's gubernatorial campaign during the 2006 election.
+She became involved in politics when she was director of the Vermont Living Wage Campaign and as field director for Scudder Parker's gubernatorial campaign during the 2006 election.
+She was elected to the city council in 2009, but had to resign due to her moving.
+She returned to the city council in 2010, where she was at one point the only Progressive member.
+She defeated incumbent state representative Jean O'Sullivan for a seat in the state house.

-She was elected to the Burlington city council from the 2nd district in 2009, but had to resign due to her moving.
-She won election to the city council from the 3rd district and at one point she was the only Progressive member of the city council.
-She was selected to serve as chair of the Progressive Party and served until 2017.
-She defeated incumbent Democratic Representative Jean O'Sullivan for the Democratic nomination for a seat in the state house and won in the 2020 election.
+Mulvaney-Stanak was elected mayor of Burlington in 2024, becoming the first Progressive hold the office since 2012, and the first woman and openly LGBT person to serve as mayor in the city's history.

 Early life and education

-Emma Mulvaney-Stanak and her twin were born to Ed Stanak, who later ran for Vermont Attorney General with the Vermont Progressive Party's nomination in 2012, and Joelen Mulvaney.
+Emma Mulvaney-Stanak and her twin sibling Lluvia were born to Joelen Mulvaney and Ed Stanak, who later ran for Vermont Attorney General with the Vermont Progressive Party's nomination in 2012.
 Mulvaney-Stanak graduated from Smith College with a degree in political science.
-She married Megan, with whom she has two children.
+She married Megan Moir, with whom she has two children.